corestoreio/caddy-esi/README.md

 - {FMy-Input-Name} must start with `F` followed by the name of the field (case sensitive), in this case: `My-Input-Name`.

-Replacement strings can occur anywhere and n-times in the `src` or `key` attribute.

 ### Conditional tag loading (TODO)

 The basic ESI tag can contain the attribute `condition`.
 A `condition` must